-- A single digit representing the number of notes in the grace (default is 1) . - m and a digit (for multiplicity), representing the number of flags or beams (default is 1; 0 is allowed). - s (for slur): this joins all notes of the grace to the main note (no s is needed in the main note symbol). - x for a slash (only for single graces), - 1 or u to force the direction of the stem(s) as desired.
+- A single digit representing the number of notes in the grace (default is 1) 24. - m and a digit (for multiplicity), representing the number of flags or beams (default is 1; 0 is allowed). - s (for slur): this joins all notes of the grace to the main note (no s is needed in the main note symbol). - x for a slash (only for single graces), - 1 or u to force the direction of the stem(s) as desired.

 Next comes the only required character, the first grace-note name.
 No time value must be entered, but, if needed, the relative octave or an accidental can be given as in a normal note.
-Second and later notes must follow immediately in sequence, set apart by spaces, likewise without any time value, and without any intervening symbols.